Psalm 101 – A King’s Determination to Rule Righteously

-This Psalm is titled, A Psalm of David.
-Alexander Maclaren described a likely background for this Psalm: “He had but recently ascended the throne.
+This psalm is titled A Psalm of David.
+Alexander Maclaren described a likely background for this psalm: “He had but recently ascended the throne.
 The abuses and confusions of Saul’s last troubled years had to be reformed.
-The new king felt that he was God’s viceroy; and here declares what he will strive to make his monarchy-a copy of God’s.”
+The new king felt that he was God’s viceroy; and here declares what he will strive to make his monarchy – a copy of God’s.”

 David was anointed king three times.
-Samuel anointed David in his boyhood, really as a prophecy of his calling and destiny (1 Samuel 16:13).
+Samuel anointed David in his youth, really as a prophecy of his calling and destiny (1 Samuel 16:13).
 After Saul’s death he was anointed king over the tribe of Judah at Hebron (2 Samuel 2:4).
 Seven years later he was anointed king over all the tribes of Israel (2 Samuel 5:3).
 Before he took the throne over all Israel, he had a lot of time to think about what kind of king he should be.

 “I was startled to find that Martin Luther had done an exposition of the psalm that ran to eighty pages.
 The reason, I discovered, is that he was deeply concerned about civil government and wanted to expound the psalm as a listing of qualities toward which every Christian prince or magistrate should strive.”
 (James Montgomery Boice)